-Mexican cavefish (Astyanax mexicanus; Beale et al., 2013).
-Similarly, the neuronal activity in the suprachiasmatic nucleus (the clock master oscillator in mammals) of guinea pigs (Cavia porcellus) shows robust circadian rhythmicity, but the animals express very unclear and weak activity rhythms (Kurumiya and Kawamura, 1988).
+For the majority of the individuals that were not rhythmic in constant darkness, a lack of circadian regulation does not mean that they do not have a functional clock.
+It is possible that the clock molecular oscillator is partially uncoupled from the effectors, e.g., the locomotor system.
+For instance, uncoupling between clock gene expression rhythm and behavioural rhythm have been reported in the Mexican blind cavefish (Astyanax mexicanus, Beale et al., 2013).
+Similarly, the neuronal activity in the suprachiasmatic nucleus (the clock master oscillator in mammals) of guinea pigs (Cavia porcellus) shows robust circadian rhythmicity, but the animals express very unclear and weak activity rhythm (Kurumiya and Kawamura, 1988).
 It is thus possible that daily activities are not regulated by the clock molecular oscillator in sticklebacks as well.
-If this is the case, other behaviours, or physiological processes - such as the daily variation in melatonin level - would be expected to be controlled by the circadian clock.
+If this is the case, other behaviours, or physiological processes - such as the daily variation in the melatonin level - would be expected to be controlled by the circadian clock.
 It is also possible that other environmental factors entrain the circadian clock of sticklebacks.
-For instance, food availability was shown to entrain circadian locomotor activity rhythms in goldfish (Carassius auratus; Sánchez-Vázquez et al., 1997), tench (Tinca tinca; Herrero et al., 2005) and zebrafish (Danio rerio; Lopez-Olmeda et al., 2010).
-In our study, sticklebacks could only be entrained by the light:dark cycle because they were fed at random times and all other environmental cues were held constant.
+For instance, food availability was shown to entrain circadian locomotor activity rhythms in goldfish (Carassius auratus, Sánchez-Vázquez et al., 1997), tench (Tinca tinca, Herrero et al., 2005) and zebrafish (Danio rerio, Lopez-Olmeda et al., 2010).
+In our study, sticklebacks could only be entrained by the light-dark cycle since they were fed at random time and all other environmental cues were held constant.
 In future studies, asking whether other environmental factors can entrain circadian rhythms in sticklebacks would help us to understand what temporal cues are important for these fish in their natural environment.
-Alternatively, the photoperiodic conditions we used might have been inadequate and it could have led us to mistakenly think that the light:dark cycle could entrain the circadian clock in only a few sticklebacks.
-For instance, under LD, transitions between the light and the dark phases were very sudden, which is obviously not the case in nature as the sun sets and rises progressively.
+Alternatively, the photoperiodic conditions we used might have been inadequate and it could have led us to mistakenly think that the light-dark cycle could entrain the circadian clock in only a few sticklebacks.
+For instance, under LD, transitions between the light and the dark phases were very sudden, which is obviously not the case in nature since the sun sets and rises progressively.
 The sharp increase in activity observed every day just after the lights were turned off might indicate that this event was stressful for the fish.
-In future experiments, using a light gradient at sunrise and at sunset could help to better reproduce natural conditions (e.g. Lazado et al., 2014).
+In future experiments, using a light gradient at sunrise and at sunset could help to better reproduce natural conditions (ex.: Lazado et al., 2014).

-Masking effect of light and phase of activity under the light:dark cycle
+Masking effect of light and phase of activity under light-dark cycle